Could dancing the tango improve cognitive function?

 And then, let the neuroplasticity begin.

-In our Brain-Smart webinar series, we’ve been talking about practical and innovative strategies for working with the power of neuroplasticity to strengthen and heal the brain.
-The webinars are free to watch at the time of broadcast – you just need to sign up.
+In our Practical Brain Science series, we’ve been talking about practical and innovative strategies for working with the power of neuroplasticity to strengthen and heal the brain – click here to sign up.

 What are your reactions to using dance as a therapeutic intervention?
 Are there other innovative strategies you’ve used effectively with patients?
 Please leave a comment below.